Architecture

 Mixer control

-- User adjusts a control (e.g., preamp gain) in Console UI
+- User adjusts a control (e.g., preamp gain) in a client application

-- Console sends command via WebSocket to daemon
+- Client sends command via TCP or WebSocket to daemon

 - Daemon updates state tree and determines required hardware change